ColOfAbRiX/the-road-to-fp/07_advanced_functions.md

 A side note about Scala functions.
 Even it they're very similar, Scala treats functions and methods in different ways.

-Rob Norris wrote a great article that explains in details that in Scala [Methods are not Functions][1] and here I only want to summarize what is useful for this material.
+Rob Norris wrote a great and simple article that explains in details that in Scala [Methods are not Functions][1] and here I only want to summarize what is useful for this material.
 I also find [this Stackoverflow question][2] very good at explaining what they are and their differences.